 Buyers should reference the Buying-Decision Scorecard section of this report for key criteria to consider when evaluating providers.

 Buyers should indicate the deadline for proposals submissions.

 Buyers should state when award information will be made available.

 Buyers should indicate their desired start date for services.

 How risky is the Freight Forwarding Services supply chain?

 Freight forwarding service suppliers have a moderate degree of supply chain risk.
 Gas and petroleum wholesalers pose the highest level of risk to the supply chain; these wholesalers experience high price volatility because the world price of crude oil is subject to rapid and unexpected fluctuations.
-These upstream suppliers pass...
+This volatility is exacerbated...
 Subscribe to learn more.